flohil/wdio-workflo/docs/element.md

 console.log( element.currently.getText() )
 ```

+#### State Check Function Examples

-To spare you the need of first reading the current state of an HTML element and then comparing it to an expected value in a second step, wdio-workflo's state check functions let you check directly if the state of an HTML element matches an expected state.
+To spare you the need of first reading the current state of an HTML element and
+then comparing it to an expected value in a second step, wdio-workflo's state check
+functions let you check directly if the state of an HTML element matches an expected state.

-Let's examine the three variants (`hasXXX`, `containsXXX`, `hasAnyXXX`) of `currently` state check functions by the example of an HTML element's "text" attribute:
+Let's examine the three variants (`hasXXX`, `containsXXX`, `hasAnyXXX`) of `currently`
+state check functions by the example of an HTML element's "text" attribute:

 ```typescript
 import { stores } from '?/page_objects';